Jeremykasper197/1/README.md

-The global economy of the 19th century was characterized by the expansion of colonial empires, with European powers competing for territorial control, resources, and markets in Africa, Asia, and the Americas.
+The transatlantic slave trade, which had been abolished by many European countries by the early 19th century, was replaced by the system of indentured labor, particularly in the British Empire's colonies.